DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # Edit the main entrypoint terraform configuration file
         gedit ~/deploy_ws/src/operations/deploy/azurebooks/subt/main.tf

         - Change all the variables that have the comment: `# !! -- PLEASE CHANGE THE ... -- !!` to your preference:

-        - Change `terraform:key` to include your azure username.

-        - Change `resource_name_prefix` to include your azure username.

-        - Change `tag_name_prefix` to include your azure username.

-        - Change `vpn_ca_cert`  to the output found in the terminal in the previous *Setup the VPN Connection certificates* step.

         - Change `*_vm_instance` to the type of VM instance to create (default values are already set).

         - Change `*_disk_size` to the disk size for each VM type (default values are already set).

-        - Change `*_create_vm` to enable creating that VM (default values are already set).
-Feel free to create whichever VMs you need.

-        - Change `basestation_enable_gpu` to true if creating a basestation VM with a GPU *(otherwise leave as false)*.

         - Do not change `vm_pub_ssh_key`.
 Use the default path that is already setup terraform `main.tf`.

         - Please make sure this key exists on your localhost.
 This is the ssh key used to access the Azure VMs.